SmtimesIWndr/gdid-reversal/README.md

 The GDID exists because your device is registered into the Microsoft Account device graph and the Connected Devices Platform keeps it synced.
 To cut it back:

-- **Use a local account** (don't add a Microsoft Account).
-The device PUID gets minted when you provision with an MSA.
-No MSA, no registration like this.
 - **Kill the Connected Devices Platform** (`CDPSvc`, `CDPUserSvc`) and turn off **Activity History** (Settings, Privacy, Activity history) to stop the graph sync and the activity uploads.
 - Deleting `%LOCALAPPDATA%\ConnectedDevicesPlatform` only wipes local CDP state.
 The PUID comes right back from the identity store, so that alone won't cut it.
 - A **reinstall** gives you a new GDID (the complaint says so), but it gets tied to a fresh one the second it registers again.